cool-RR/python_toolbox/README.markdown

 # Current state #

-The Python Toolbox is at version (blocktodo), which is an alpha release.
+The Python Toolbox is at version 0.1.0, which is an alpha release.
 At this experimental stage of the project, backward compatibility will _not_ be maintained.